Assessment and results

 Requesting a second marking

 In some cases, after receiving more feedback, you might still disagree with the marks that you have received.
-If the grade that you have received differs substantially from your usual grades, then you may request a second marking by writing to the Course Coordinator.
+If the grade that you have received differs substantially from your usual grades, then you may request a second marking by writing to your course coordinator.
 The relevant University Procedure is the Higher Education Assessment Procedure Section 9.
 B Requesting a second marking.

 Appealing a grade